Tan3459/Indian-Heritage-Culture-Promotion-Map-Using-GPT-2/README.md

 This project uses a custom-built Indian map to promote Indian heritage and culture.
 The project leverages GPT-2, a transformer-based language model, along with Hugging Face's API for generating descriptive text about different regions in India.

 Table of Contents
-Overview
+  - Overview
-Features
+  - Features
-Technology Stack
+  - Technology Stack
-Installation
-Usage
+  - Usage
-Future Enhancements
+  - Future Enhancements
-Contributing
+  - Contributing
-License

 Overview
 India is a land of rich culture and diverse heritage.
 This project aims to visualize and promote this heritage using an interactive map of India.
 With the help of GPT-2 and Hugging Face API, the map generates detailed descriptions, historical information, and cultural insights about various regions of India.